 We analyze the National Longitudinal Survey of Youth 1979, a nationally representative U.S. cohort study of individuals born between 1957 and 1964.
 We restrict the sample to respondents who were between 14 to 17 years old at baseline in 1979 to ensure that income origin is measured prior to respondents' college graduation.
 We also limit the analysis to respondents who graduated from high school by age 29.
 The sample size of our complete-case analysis is $N=2,008$.
 Missingness mostly occurs in the outcome variable due to loss to follow-up (22\%), with less missingness in other variables (<6\%).
 Appendix Table A1 presents associations between outcome missingness and baseline covariates.

-We contrast parental income-origin groups ($G$), defined as the top 40\% and bottom 40\% of family incomes averaged over the first three waves of the survey (1979, 1980, and 1981, when respondents were 14 to 20 years old) and divided by the square root of the family size to adjust for need \citep{zhou_equalization_2019}.
-Treatment ($D$) is a binary indicator of whether the respondent graduated from college by age 29.
-The outcome is the percentile rank of respondents' adult income, averaged over five survey waves between age 35 and 44, divided by the square root of family size.
+We contrast parental income-origin groups ($G$), defined as the top 40\% and bottom 40\% of family income averaged over the first three waves of the survey (1979, 1980, and 1981, when respondents were 14 to 20 years old) and divided by the square root of the family size to adjust for need \citep[e.g.,][]{zhou_equalization_2019}.
+The treatment ($D$) is a binary indicator of whether the respondent graduated from college by age 29.
+The outcome is the percentile rank of the respondent's adult income, averaged over five survey waves between age 35 and 44, divided by the square root of family size.
 For the conditional decomposition, we define $\Q$ as the Armed Forces Qualification Test (AFQT) score, measured in 1980.
 The AFQT score is a widely used measure of academic achievement that predicts college completion.

-We measure an extensive set of confounders ($\X$) at baseline, including gender, race, parental income percentile, parental education, parental presence, the number of siblings, urban residence, educational expectation, friends' educational expectation, AFQT score, age at baseline survey, the Rotter score of control locus, the Rosenberg self-esteem score, language spoken at home, Metropolitan Statistical Area category, separation from mother, school satisfaction, region of residence, and mother's working status.
+We measure an extensive set of confounders ($\X$) at baseline, including gender, race, parental income percentile, parental education, parental presence, the number of siblings, urban residence, educational expectation, friends' educational expectation, AFQT score, age at the baseline survey, the Rotter score of control locus, the Rosenberg self-esteem score, language spoken at home, Metropolitan Statistical Area category, separation from mother, school satisfaction, region of residence, and mother's working status.

 We present four estimates each for our unconditional and conditional decompositions, using different models for the nuisance functions to assess robustness: three alternative ML methods (gradient boosting machine [GBM], neural networks, and random forests) and one set of parametric models.
 Depending on whether the left-hand-side variable is continuous or binary, the parametric models are linear or logit.
-Specifically, for $\mu(d,\X,g)$, we use all two-way interactions between $D$ and $(\X,G)$, along with their main effects.
-For $\pi(d,\X,g)$ and $p_g(\Q)$, the covariates are entered linearly.
+Specifically, for $\mu(d,\X,g)$, we use all two-way interactions between $D$ and $\{\X, G\}$, along with their main effects.
+For $\pi(d,\X,g)$ and $p_g(\Q)$, the logit models contain only main effects.
 For $\E(D \mid \Q,g)$ and $\E[\hat{\delta}_d \left(Y, D, \X, G \right) \mid \Q, g ]$, we include all main effects and two-way interactions between $G$ and $\Q$.
 Appendix H contains model diagnostics and a sensitivity analysis for unobserved confounding.
 Statistical significance is assessed at the 0.05 level.